developbio/ivf_clinic_data/README.md

 # IVF Clinic Data
+**Purpose:** I wanted to understand how the composition of assisted reproductive therapy (ART) patients has changed over time, and whether there was any city-level heterogeneity in these trends.
+I also wanted to better understand national trends in ART usage.

 <a href="https://developbio.github.io/reprotech/"><img src="banking_map_static.PNG"></a>
-City-level trends in egg-banking as percentage of all assisted reproductive technology cycles, circle size proportional to total number of cycles in that city that year.
+City-level trends in egg-banking as percentage of all ART cycles, circle size proportional to total number of cycles in that city that year.

 **Click on the above image to open an interactive version (you can hover over cities for more information, box-select to zoom in on a region, and watch an animated plot).**